apify/apify-docs/docs/web_scraping_101/web_scraping_techniques.md

 }
 ```

-Check out [this tutorial](https://blog.apify.com/web-scraping-in-2018-forget-html-use-xhrs-metadata-or-javascript-variables-8167f252439c) for more information and code examples for scraping with internal Javascript variables.
+Check out [this tutorial](https://blog.apify.com/web-scraping-in-2018-forget-html-use-xhrs-metadata-or-javascript-variables-8167f252439c) for more information and code examples for scraping with internal JavaScript variables.

 ## [](#xhrs) XHRs